 Not many actors have the moral authority to pull off a character like Atticus Finch, without coming across as phony or preachy or self-righteous.
 Gregory Peck makes it look easy.
-"Stand up, Scout - your father is passing by."
+"Miss Jean Louise, stand up!
+Your father is passing."

 10. Silver Streak (1976)